 I really love masks.
 I’ll probably be wearing them forever, at least in some vein.
 Now that I think about it, I cannot believe I used to sit on airplanes with a stranger thisclose to me, breathing all over me, and I didn’t even care.
 It’s unbelievable, really.

 My face has not seen the outside of my house in nearly 5 months, and it likely won’t for the foreseeable future.
 This is what I’m working with now.
-And I actually like it.
+And I don’t mind it.

 Read on to see how I’ve been doing my makeup when I’ll be wearing a face mask.
 It’s simple, comfortable, and uses minimal products.
 Let’s begin.How to do your makeup behind your mask - the wearable way.
 An easy, everyday look that just makes sense.
 Click To Tweet